dapascual/K2T/README.md

 # Keyword2Text

-This repository contains the code of the paper: "Keyword2Text: A Plug-and-Play Method for Controlled Text Generation", if you find this useful and use it for your own research, please cite us.
+This repository contains the code of the paper: "A Plug-and-Play Method for Controlled Text Generation", if you find this useful and use it for your own research, please cite us.

 ## Setup